danielgaskell/scc/doc/special.md

 ### `printf()`

 Because of how SCC handles variable argument lists, SCC's implementation of `printf()` and its relatives (`vsprintf()`, etc.) are pickier than some others about the data types of passed arguments matching the data types indicated in the format string.
 In particular, 32-bit values should be cast to `(int)` before being printed with `%i`, and 8-bit and 16-bit values should be case to `(long)` before being printed with `%l`.
-(Since 8-bit values are passed internally as 16-bit values on the stack, it is not necessary to case 16-bit values to 8-bit or vice versa.)
+(Since 8-bit values are passed internally as 16-bit values on the stack, it is not necessary to cast 16-bit values to 8-bit or vice versa.)

 ## Interfacing with assembly code